Nigar Kocharli

 Nigar Kocharli (Nigar Köçərli, born 15 October 1975) is the CEO and owner of the Ali and Nino bookstore chain and publishing house, and founder of the National Book Award of Azerbaijan.

 Kocharli graduated from the Faculty of Mechanics and Mathematics of Baku State University.

 In 1997-1999, she was the representative of a foreign company in Azerbaijan, and in 1999-2001 she worked in a United Nations Development Programme project.

 Since 2001 Kocharli started to run a book business.
 On August 17, 2003, Kocharli opened the first Ali and Nino, bookstore with an investment of $600.
 Currently, "Ali and Nino" bookstores chain consists of 10 bookstores, as well as the www.alinino.az e-shop.

 Soon after opening the bookstores, she founded the National Book Award, aiming to promote modern Azerbaijani literature and support local authors.

 Kocharli also established an online bookstore selling books in Azerbaijani, Turkish, Russian and English, as well as founding Ali and Nino Publishing House, which translates and publishes classics and contemporary literature, including the novels of Khalid Hosseini.

 Family

-She is Fridun Kocherli's niece.

-She is the niece of Tofig Kocherli.

-She is the wife of Shahbaz Khuduoglu.
+Nigar is Fridun Kocherli's niece as well as the niece of Tofig Kocherli.
+She is also married to Shahbaz Khuduoglu.